vmware-archive/thrust/README.md

 ## Ignoring Git during deploys

-**Thrust** TestFlight deployment requires you to be in a clean git repo and to be at the head of your current branch.
+TestFlight deployment requires you to be in a clean git repo and to be at the head of your current branch.
 You can disable this by setting the environment variable `IGNORE_GIT=1`. **We do not recommend this.** If your git repository is not clean, deployment will discard all your uncommitted changes.

 ## Notifying distribution lists